HCastano/trustless-bridges-presentation/bridges.md

 [ETH] -> [SUB]

-- We need to run a light client to verify headers ourselves
+- Basically an on-chain light client for a foreign chain

 [ETH Headers] -> [SUB]